-As of June 30, 2023, the Company has \$2,697 of non-cancelable contractual commitments related to warehouse equipment, tenant improvements, and purchase of furniture and fixtures associated with operating leases that have not yet commenced.
+As of June 30, 2024, the Company has \$833 of non-cancelable contractual commitments related to warehouse equipment associated with an operating lease that has not yet commenced.
 The amounts are expected to be paid within one year.

 NOTE 16 - OPERATING AND GEOGRAPHIC SEGMENT INFORMATION